rancher/ecm-distro-tools/docs/releasing_rke2_explained.md

 1. Create a new RKE2-Packaging release just like [the RC release](#cut-rke2-packaging-release)
    * the only change is that you don't use the `-rc` portion of the version
    * example: if the rc version was `v1.24.2-rc1+rke2r1` then the release version will be `v1.24.2+rke2r1`
+1. After these steps, the [Create Release Notes](#create-release-notes) and [Update Channel Server](#update-channel-server) PRs can be opened, while waiting for GA's QA validation.

 ## Finalize Release
 ### Merge KDM PR